WebGaneshPatil/git-demo/README.md

 # git-demo
-This is my first git repository.
+This is my first git repository.<br>
-Author - Ganesh Patil
+Author-Ganesh Patil